pistacchio/deviantchecker/README.md

 I won't go into details about our data layer because you can easily read about it through the code.
 Breafly, data about galleries is stored (in memory and on the file) as a sequence of maps.
 Each map represents a gallery.
 For each gallery we store:

 * the base url of the gallery into the key `:href` (_http://USERNAME.deviantart.com/gallery_)
-* the url of the last page of the gallery in case of multi-pages galleries into `:last-page` (for example _http://USERNAME.deviantart.com/gallery?offset=12_)
+* the url of the last page of the gallery in case of multi-pages galleries into `:last_page` (for example _http://USERNAME.deviantart.com/gallery?offset=12_)
-* the number of images on the last page into `:num-images`.
+* the number of images on the last page into `:num_images`.

-Doing so, it is easy to check whenever a user of Deviantart has added new works: we just need to retrieve again the data about a certain gallery and see if `:last-page` or `:num-pages` have changed!
+Doing so, it is easy to check whenever a user of Deviantart has added new works: we just need to retrieve again the data about a certain gallery and see if `:last_page` or `:num_pages` have changed!

 ## Views